Digital-Working-Group/dvoice-tracking-qc-system/README.md

     - Checking that no duplicate files exist.
     - Checking that no extra files exist.
     - Checking that the location in the filename matches the location recorded in the record.
-- If all of those checks pass, the we create a destination path for the file and add it to the dictionary.
+- If all checks pass, a destination path is created for the file and added it to the dictionary.
 JSONs are written for the passed files as well as failures at each node in the pipeline.
 - Change `record_end_date` to the desired date for the QC to run through.
     - Any filenames that go beyond the record_end_date will be filtered out.